sanskrit/raw_etexts_english/blogs/manasataramgini/2004-09-07_vachaspati-on-atomic-coordinates.md

 +++
-title = "vachaspati on atomicxa0coordinates"
+title = "vachaspati on atomic coordinates"

 +++
 The great brAhmaNa vAchaspati mishra, who was described as “sarva